BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 It shall be the duty of the Committee members to:

-• Attend weekly Committee meetings;
+• Attending weekly Committee meetings;

 • Members should report back to their appointing bodies, as requested, regarding the actions of the CSF.